-The council's capital financing requirement, which represents the underlying need to borrow to pay for past capital expenditure, was £956.6 million at 31 March 2022 (31 March 2021: £942.1 million).
+The Council's capital financing requirement, which represents the underlying need to borrow to pay for past capital expenditure, was £969.6 million at 31 March 2023 (31 March 2022: £954.5 million).

 The total amount of capital expenditure incurred in the year is shown in the table below (including the value of assets acquired under finance leases and PFI contracts), together with the resources that have been used to finance it.
-Where capital expenditure is to be financed in future years by charges to revenue as assets are used by the council, the expenditure results in an increase in the capital financing requirement (CFR), a measure of the capital expenditure incurred historically by the council that has yet to be financed.
+Where capital expenditure is to be financed in future years by charges to revenue as assets are used by the Council, the expenditure results in an increase in the Capital Financing Requirement (CFR), a measure of the capital expenditure incurred historically by the Council that has yet to be financed.
 The CFR is analysed in the second part of this note.

-2020-2021 2021-2022

-£m £m
+2021-2022 £m 2022-2023 £m

-926.2 Opening Capital Financing Requirement 942.1
+942.1 Opening Capital Financing Requirement 954.5

 Capital Investment

-86.3 Property, plant, and equipment 117.8
+117.8 Property, plant, and equipment 123.7

-0.1 Investment properties 0.6
+0.6 Investment properties 0.1

-0.6 Intangible assets 0.4
+0.4 Intangible assets 0.4

-12.3 Revenue Expenditure Funded from Capital under Statute 14.2
+14.2 Revenue Expenditure Funded from Capital under Statute 16.2

-2020-2021 £m 2021-2022 £m

-7.0 Acquisition of WV Living Shares 5.7
+5.7 Acquisition of WV Living Shares ı

-13.4 WV Living Loans -
+- WV Living Loans ı

 Sources of Finance

-(22.0) Capital Receipts (35.8)
+(35.8) Capital Receipts (18.2)

-(22.0) Government Grants and other Contributions (29.9)
+(29.9) Government Grants and other Contributions (46.1)

 - Sums Set Aside from Revenue: -

-(26.5) Direct Revenue Contributions (26.2)
+(26.2) Direct Revenue Contributions (26.0)

-(33.3) MRP/Loans Fund Principal (34.4)
+(34.4) MRP/Loans Fund Principal (35.0)

-942.1 Closing Capital Financing Requirement 954.5
+954.5 Closing Capital Financing Requirement 969.6

 Explanation of Movements in Year

-15.8 Increase in underlying need to borrow (unsupported by government financial assistance) 12.1
+12.1 Increase in underlying need to borrow (unsupported by government 14.7

-- Assets acquired under finance leases -
+Assets acquired under finance leases -

-0.1 Assets acquired under PFI contracts 0.3
+0.3 Assets acquired under PFI contracts 0.4

-15.9 Increase/(decrease) in Capital Financing Requirement 12.4
+12.4 Increase/(decrease) in Capital Financing Requirement 15.1